usnistgov/oscal-xproc3/README.md

 XProc 3.0 aims to be platform- and application-independent, so one use of this project will be to test and assess portability across environments supporting XProc.

-## Acknowledgements
+## XProc platform acknowledgements

 With the authors of incorporated tooling, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
-These include Norman Walsh and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces; Trang; and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially open-source.
-Only an open, welcoming and supportive community could prove capable of such a collective achievement.
+These include Norman Walsh and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces; Trang; and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially unencumbered and open-source.
+Only an open, dedicated and supportive community could prove capable of such a collective achievement.

 ---

-This README was composed using the [NIST Open Source Repository template as of April 24, 2024](https://github.com/usnistgov/opensource-repo/blob/095af7e/README.md).
+This README was composed starting from the [NIST Open Source Repository template as of April 24, 2024](https://github.com/usnistgov/opensource-repo/blob/095af7e/README.md).

 ---